V-Palak-Jain/Netflix-clone/README.md

-# Netflix-clone
-A code for netflix homepage
-A code for netflix homepage
 A code for netflix homepage.
 This project is built using html and css purely.
 The project is developed keeping in mind the original netflix website.